philipjscott/vizplex/README.md

 vizplex(canvas, eqs)
 ```

-The [demo](https//scottyfillups.github.io/vizplex) page should have links to more examples.
-All the examples are in the `docs/examples` folder.
+All the examples are in the `docs/examples` folder in the [git repo](https://github.com/ScottyFillups/vizplex).

 ### Documentation